xlladdins/xll/README.md

 > copy xll\test\test.vcxproj.user %projectname%.vcxproj.user

-Where `%projectname% is the name of the project you created.
+Where `%projectname%` is the name of the project you created.
 These steps can be perfomed by running the `setup.bat` in your project folder.
-Type `type setup.bat` from the command prompt to see what will be executed.
+Type `type setup.bat` from the command prompt to see what will be executed and `.\setup.bat` to run them.

 In Solution Explorer right click on the Solution and add `xll.vcxproj` from the `xll` subfolder of your project folder using Add ► Existing Project...